Driving From Belize

 You should make at least 2 copies of all these documents before leaving Belize.
 It appears Mexican Customs has relented and they will now make a copy of the Visa for you.

 The current fee for the permit and sticker is US$48.84 This will be charged to your credit card along with a $400.00 deposit fee.
 When you cancel the permit upon leaving Mexico, this deposit will be refunded.
 The permit is normally valid for the same period as your Tourist Visa, however if you will be making multiple trips, they will issue a permit valid for 6 months.
 The entire process takes about 15 minutes.
+(These fees have also changed, and are now based on the value of the vehicle being driven into Mexico.
+Our information is that the US$400 deposit is the maximum and amounts for older cars is less.
+We are still waiting for official verification of the new rules.)

 The Temporary Permit Office Hours are: